theodoratrz/SaladMakers-Project/README.md

-## A project using shared memory as a part of Operational Systems course.
-Winter 2020
+## Shared Memory Project

+In this project, we implement independent programms, which run simultaneously.

+**Requirements**
+- use semaphors to achieve a successful cooperation between the independent processes.
+- use a shared memory segment as that the processes can access variables and data sturctures in a right way.

 **Compilation:** First we run cef with the command: *./chef -n numOfSlds -m mantime*
 Chef prints the id of the shared segment.